galtonsaputra/RSUServer/README.md

 ## Running the code
 1. Open Terminal
-2. Paste the following code to navigate: </br>
+2. Navigate to the directory where your build outputs to. </br>
-The above navigation path is using VS Cross-Platform Manager and where it builds and outputs to.
+The below navigation path is using VS Cross-Platform Manager and where it builds and outputs to.
 ```Linux cmd
 cd /home/pi/projects/RSUServer/bin/ARM/Debug/RSUServer.out
 ```